Ericsson/codechecker/docs/analyzer/checker_and_analyzer_configuration.md

 # Configure Clang Static Analyzer and checkers

-Checker configuration can be done through the `--saargs` analysis option which forwards arguments without modification to the Clang Static Analyzer:
+Analyzer configuration can be done through the `--saargs` analysis option which forwards arguments without modification to the Clang Static Analyzer:
 ```
 CodeChecker analyze --saargs static_analyzer.cfg